 1985 – 1994

 In 1982, the management company merged with the large furniture chain Habitat (Habitat Mothercare plc).
-This expanded Mazekey’s capabilities, and from 1984, the retailer began to open branches abroad in the form of franchises.
+This expanded Mazekey’s capabilities, and from 1984 the retailer began opening branches abroad as franchises.

 The brand logo was simplified, allowing franchisees to design stores to their liking.
-The new visual badge consisted of a simple inscription: Mothercare in dark blue.
-The translation of the name told consumers what kind of goods the store offered.
+The new visual badge consisted of a simple inscription in dark blue: Mothercare.
+The name’s translation told consumers what kind of goods the store offered.
 The lack of images and features made the visual mark poor and uninteresting.
-The only nice touch is the smooth rounding at the ends of the letters.
+The only nice touch is the smooth rounding of the letter ends.
 They added softness and friendliness.

 1994 – 2009

-Storehouse, a company formed from the merger of Habitat Mothercare plc with British Home Stores plc, has been regrouped into three divisions led by David Dworkin.
+Storehouse, a company formed by the merger of Habitat Mothercare plc and British Home Stores plc, has been reorganized into three divisions led by David Dworkin.
 He sold some of the brands, including Hobitat.
 And for Mazekeya, which has become the central brand of its Specialty Retailing division, he carried out a rebranding.

 The new logo looked rich and reflected the company’s international expansion.
 For the first time in history, the emblem received a background: an oval with tapered edges.
 It symbolized the globe.
 The softly rounded shape complemented the name, reminiscent of a caring hug.

-Unlike the usual blue tone, the updated emblem is presented in Viridian Green (green with blue).
-The color of the sea wave created a feeling of calm and symbolized the birth of a new life.
+Unlike the usual blue tone, the updated emblem is presented in Viridian Green (a green with blue undertones).
+The color of the sea wave evoked a sense of calm and symbolized the birth of new life.

-The letters of the name and the edging, placed at some distance from the edge, received white color.
+The letters of the name and the edging, placed some distance from the edge, were painted white.
 Its purity is the personification of innocence, newborn, good thoughts, the beginning of a journey, and a hint of an updated company strategy.

 2009 – today

-In 2009, the company became the owner of the Internet network for expectant mothers, Gurgle, with 100,000 users.
-The brand needed the image of an expert, able to give competent advice and respond to the needs of young parents.
-Therefore, the modern logo returned to its roots and borrowed a security element from the first emblem – a baby in the arch of the letter “m.”
+In 2009, the company acquired the Internet network for expectant mothers, Gurgle, with 100,000 users.
+The brand needed an image of an expert who could provide competent advice and respond to the needs of young parents.
+Therefore, the modern logo returned to its roots and borrowed a security element from the first emblem, a baby in the arch of the letter “m.”
 This provided the company with a friendlier visual image.
 It focused on the experience’s long history and ensured the brand’s memorability.
-The small pictogram in the modern logo is not part of the name but is separated into a separate picture, placed under the Mothercare inscription.
+The small pictogram in the modern logo is not part of the name; it appears as a separate image beneath the Mothercare inscription.
 It helps to mark brand publications on the Internet, providing recognition.

-Starting in 2017, the number of stores in England decreased, and in 2019 the company went bankrupt and was taken over by Boots for ten years.
+Starting in 2017, the number of stores in England declined, and in 2019, the company went bankrupt and was taken over by Boots for 10 years.
 All shops have closed.
 Goods are sold through Boots points.
 However, the sale of Mothercare franchises to other countries continues.

 Font and Colors